Midwife

 Extra payment for graduates working in hard-to-staff locations

-The Ministry of Health runs a voluntary bonding scheme aimed at recruiting more graduate midwives to work in hard-to-staff communities in New Zealand.
+The Ministry of Health runs a voluntary bonding scheme aimed at recruiting more graduate midwives to work in New Zealand communities that are hard to staff.

 Graduates are bonded for at least three years and can receive extra payments for up to five years.